dosovma/dish-rest-order/README.md

 ## Functional

-### Еще Не реализовано:
-* тесты
-* cache hibernate
-* english version of README.md

-### Реализовано:
+### Implemented:

-Голосование:
-* можно голосовать
-* посмотреть историю голосов
-* посмотреть конретный голос
+Voting:

 * CRUD

-Рестораны:
-* посмотреть все рестораны вместе с меню (едой)
-* посмотреть конкретный рестран
+* plus you can get vote's history by user filtered by date

+Restaurants:

 * CRUD

-Блюда:
+* get all restaurants with or without menu
+* get one restaurant with or without menu

+Dishes:

 * CRUD
-* Активация/деактивация еды

-Юзеры (админ часть):
+* You can't delete the dish, only make it disable

+Users (only for an admin):

 * CRUD

-Юзеры (аккаунт):
+Account for user:

+* CRUD (create new user by /register)
+* get vote's history filtered by date

+### NOT implemented:

-* регистрация
+* cache hibernate
-* просмотр своих данных
-* просмотр истории голосов с фильтром по датам
-* просмотр конретного голоса
-* редактивароние своих данных, кроме роли (роли редактирует только админ)
-* удаление своего аккаунта (юзера)
+* validate password length due to encode

 ## Project description

 ### Stack

-Spring Boot
-Spring MVC
-Spring Data JPA
+Spring Boot Spring MVC Spring Data JPA H2
-H2

 ### Architecture

 * DB
 * Model
 * Repository